Palash90/site-assets/blogs/fearless-rust/non-blocking-1.md

 1. With some few tweaks, it can even be re-modeled as persistent database
 1. I can integrate my other distributed system project - [Distributed File System](https://github.com/Palash90/dist-fs)

-Then, I tried learning more about Redis.
+With that, I tried learning more about Redis.
 One thing that caught my eyes were how it handles requests single threadedly.
 Later I found that, JavaScript also works in similar fashion.
-In fact, I was a little heart-broken when I knew that `setTimeOut` is actually not part of JavaScript, but __Web API__.
-Having implemented and used servers earlier, one thing got stuck in my head, "for a client to handle, you need a `thread` making the architecture, one thread per client".
+In fact, I was a little heart-broken when I knew that `setTimeout` is actually not part of JavaScript, but __Web API__.
+Having implemented and used servers earlier, one thing got stuck in my head, "for a client to handle, you need a `thread`.
+This makes the architecture, one thread per client".

-So, the idea of single thread really caught me into the loop.
+So, the idea of single thread handling multiplel clients really caught me into the loop.
 So much so that, I myself tried to implement a mini version of the same.
 I built a functional one but by no means, it is perfect.
-From a real world use case scenario, this is another toy project.
+From a real world use case scenario, this is just another toy project.

-__NOTE:__ This is not the exact same replica of Redis (or JS) Event Loop, Redis handles things differently and more efficiently and at huge scale.
+__DISCLAIMER:__ This is not the exact same replica of Redis (or JS) Event Loop, Redis handles things differently and more efficiently and at huge scale.
 What I have done here is just for learning and demonstration purpose.
 You can grab some idea by going through my journey and this post may help you to understand how Redis actually handles things in real working piece of software which handles thousands of requests per second with just one single thread.

 The Plan
 ========